 - you have allergies to any other medicines, substances such as foods, preservatives or dyes

 - you have any other medical conditions

-The needle shield of Orgalutran contains natural rubber latex which may cause allergic reactions.
+The needle shield of Orgalutran contains dry natural rubber/ latex which comes into contact with this product and may cause allergic reactions.

 Taking other medicines

 Tell your doctor if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.

 Treatment with Orgalutran should be started under the supervision of a fertility specialist.

 Orgalutran is given as a subcutaneous (under the skin) injection in the thigh or stomach.

 The injection site should be changed every day to lessen possible injection site reactions.

 If your doctor or nurse decides you can give the injections yourself, they will teach you the injection technique.